CGCookie/blender-addon-updater/README.md

 - **engine:**
   - Type: String, one of: ["github","gitlab","bitbucket"], not case sensitive
   - Default: "github"
-  - This selection sets the api backend for retreiving the code.
+  - This selection sets the api back end for retrieving the code.
 This must be set to match the appropriate online repository where releases/tags are hosted
 - **private_token:**
   - Type: String
   - Default: None